simplyrangel/texas-covid-cases/README.md

-# texas-covid-cases
+# Texas-covid-cases
-A short course presented by Emerge at NASA's Johnson Space Center on August 5, 2020 by John Rangel.
+A Python short course presented at NASA's Johnson Space Center on August 5, 2020 by John Rangel.
+Sponsored by Emerge -- JSC's employee resource group for early career NASA and contractor professionals.
+Emerge engages, equips, and empowers NASA's next generation of leaders through professional development and networking opportunities.

 ## Purpose and scope
 This short course is designed to give the audience or reader an overview of how Python's Pandas library can simplify common scientific data processing tasks.
 Texas COVID-19 data is used to highlight ways to read and write, perform basic scientific computing tasks, and plot numerical datasets using Python.